-In May 2024, we issued \$575.0 million aggregate principal amount of 1.750% 2028 Convertible Notes.
-The 2028 Convertible Notes were issued at par and will mature on May 15, 2028, unless converted earlier in accordance with their terms prior to such date.
 The 2028 Convertible Notes are convertible into shares of the Company's common stock at an initial conversion rate of 8.6096 shares of common stock per \$1,000 principal amount of the 2028 Convertible Notes, which is equivalent to an initial conversion price of approximately \$116.15 per share and is subject to adjustment in certain circumstances.
 In addition, we must provide additional shares upon conversion if there is a "Make-Whole Fundamental Change".
 The Company is required to satisfy its conversion obligations by paying cash up to the principal amount of notes and settle any additional value in cash, shares of common stock or a combination of cash and shares of common stock, at the Company's election.

 Prior to February 15, 2028, the holders of the 2028 Convertible Notes may convert their notes only upon satisfaction of certain circumstances.
-During the three months ended March 31, 2025, the circumstances allowing holders of the 2028 Convertible Notes to convert were not met.
-On or after February 15, 2028, until the close of business on the second scheduled trading day immediately preceding the maturity date of the Notes, holders may convert all or any portion of their Notes at any time, regardless of the foregoing circumstances.
+During the three and six months ended June 30, 2025, the circumstances allowing holders of the 2028 Convertible Notes to convert were not met On or after February 15, 2028, until the close of business on the second scheduled trading day immediately preceding the maturity date of the Notes, holders may convert all or any portion of their Notes at any time, regardless of the foregoing circumstances.